banner svg (1)

 Pair visuals with easy-to-read content

-Your newsletter’s design and content should be appealing and presentable.
+Make your newsletter’s design and content visually appealing and presentable.
 Include photos of the children participating in activities, or add a few video clips with captions explaining the events.

-Make the headings large and colorful.
+Include large and colorful headings.
 Use bullet points to simplify information and help parents quickly skim through content.

 Get the children involved